The fastest way to kill a retail AI deal:

 Your data, your keys, your region.

-Customer Data is yours.
-Ward processes it under a limited license to deliver the service, and only that.
+Ward processes your data only to deliver the service.
 Nothing trains a public model.
-Nothing leaves your region without a contract that says it can.
+Nothing leaves your region without a contract that allows it.

 Where we are, and where we’re going.

-Status, not aspiration.
-We tell you what’s in place today, what’s in flight, and when we expect each item to land.
-If you need something on this list before signing, ask.
-We’ll either send it or tell you when we can.
+Status, not aspiration: what’s in place, what’s in flight, and when each item lands.
+Need something before signing?
+Ask, and we’ll send it or tell you when.

 Every vendor that touches your data.

 Listed below.
-If a sub-processor changes, we notify by email 30 days before the change takes effect, with an objection window per the DPA.
+Change one and we email you 30 days ahead, with an objection window per the DPA.
+Here’s how a security review runs, end to end:

 Single-tenant deployments can exclude any third-party LLM.
 Self-hosted open-weight models supported on request.